Khaled Dajani, MDBy Khaled Dajani, MD, Cardiology

 • Gender: Women typically have lower LDL levels than men, though this difference disappears after menopause.

-Other factors that cause high cholesterol are related to lifestyle choices and other preventable health conditions, such as:
+Additional factors are related to lifestyle choices and other preventable health conditions, such as:

 A cholesterol test is a routine part of preventive care.
 Primary care providers typically order this blood test as a screening tool to find cholesterol problems early.